AndyA/node-bktree-fast/README.md

 This is a fast implementation of a BK tree written in C (with N-API).
 It allows the efficient indexing and querying of hashes of any size.
-The application it was written for searches for near matches in a trove of around 1,500,000 images.
+The application it was written for has a trove of around 1,500,000 images.

 A general purpose BK tree allows any distance metric to be used, e.g.
 Levenshtein edit distance.
 This module only supports the Hamming